-If a student, staff member, or someone he/she has been in contact with has been exposed to the virus, contact the building administrator/school nurse and the individual healthcare provider.
-Should additional measures be required, he/she will be contacted by the Department of Public Health, Principal and/or School Nurse to begin the contact tracing protocol.
+If the staff member or someone he/she has been in contact with has been exposed to the virus, contact the individual healthcare provider.
+Should additional measures be required, he/she will be contacted by the Department of Public Health to begin the contact tracing protocol.